ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Blocking a platform thread keeps the OS thread, a limited resource, from doing useful work.
 Therefore, non-blocking asynchronous frameworks have been developed to reduce thread blocking and increase CPU utilization.
 Such solutions, although they show much better performance, are nevertheless much more difficult to write, debug, and understand.
 Such frameworks that use their techniques of preventing thread blocking would not benefit much from using virtual threads.

 In contrast, blocking a virtual thread is cheap and even encouraged.
 It allows virtual threads to write blocking synchronous code in a simple thread-per-task style.
-This allows developers to create simpler and still effective concurrent code.
+This allows programmers to create simpler yet efficient concurrent code.

 The following non-blocking asynchronous code will not benefit much from using virtual threads, because the _CompletableFuture_ class already manages the blocking of the threads:

 <sub>The following code is a simplified example of an asynchronous multistage workflow.
-First, we need to call two long-running methods that return a product price in the EUR and the EUR/USD exchange rate.
-Then, we need to calculate the net product price from the results of these methods.
-Then, we need to call the third long-running method that takes the net product price and returns the tax amount.
-Finally, we need to calculate the gross product price from the net product price and the tax amount.</sub>
+First, we call two long-running methods that return a product price in the EUR and the EUR/USD exchange rate.
+Then we calculate the net product price from the results of these methods.
+Then we call the third long-running method that takes the net product price and returns the tax amount.
+Finally, we calculate the gross product price from the net product price and the tax amount.</sub>

 ```